A catalog to unite them all: REGALADE, a revised galaxy compilation for the advanced detector era: Input catalogs

 \subsection{Legacy Surveys and DESI catalogs}

 Among the largest deep surveys available are SDSS \citep{Abdurrouf2022}, Pan-STARRS \citep{Chambers2016}, and the Legacy Surveys \citep{Dey2019AJ....157..168D}, each covering complementary regions of the sky (Table~\ref{tab:ranking}).
 We included galaxy catalogs derived from the Legacy Surveys DR9 (LS DR9; \citealt{Dey2019AJ....157..168D}) and DR10 (LS DR10), using the extensive public datasets by \citet{Zou2022RAA....22f5001Z} and \citet{Wen2024ApJS..272...39W} (hereafter \citetalias{Wen2024ApJS..272...39W}).
-The LS DR9 comprise three major projects: the Dark Energy Camera Legacy Survey (DECaLS), the Beijing-Arizona Sky Survey (BASS), and the Mayall z-band Legacy Survey (MzLS).
+The LS DR9 comprises three major projects: the Dark Energy Camera Legacy Survey (DECaLS), the Beijing-Arizona Sky Survey (BASS), and the Mayall z-band Legacy Survey (MzLS).
 DR10 extends these data by including observations from newly covered regions with DECaLS, as well as new i-band photometry in some areas previously included in LS DR9.
 Our selection included all of their galaxies at $z_{\mathrm{ph}} < 0.4$.

 Other catalogs based on Legacy Surveys but related to the observations of the Dark Energy Spectroscopic Instrument (DESI; \citealt{Levi2019}) included the target selection for the DESI peculiar velocity survey (DESI-PV; \citealt{Saulder2023MNRAS.525.1106S}) and DESI DR1 \citep{DESI2025}.
 The latter provides over 18 million spectroscopic redshifts of galaxies, making it the largest spectroscopic galaxy sample released to date.
-We selected galaxies following these criteria ensuring reliable redshift and classification: \texttt{ZCAT\_PRIMARY} \& \texttt{ZWARN} = 0 \& $\texttt{Z}>0.002$ \& $\texttt{SPECTYPE}=\texttt{"GALAXY"}$.
-Furthermore, after visual inspection of very low redshift objects, we noticed a parameter space with a majority of likely stars: we therefore discarded $\sim 400000$ objects with $\texttt{Z} < 0.01/\max(\texttt{SHAPE\_R}, 0.02)$.
+We selected galaxies following these criteria ensuring reliable redshift and classification: \texttt{ZCAT\_PRIMARY} \& \texttt{ZWARN} = 0 \& $\texttt{Z}>0.002$ \& $\texttt{SPECTYPE}=\texttt{"GALAXY"}$\footnote{\texttt{ZCAT\_PRIMARY} flags the unique entry corresponding to the canonical redshift measurement for each target, \texttt{ZWARN = 0} ensures that no issues were detected during redshift fitting, and \texttt{SPECTYPE} specifies the object classification (star, galaxy, or quasar) derived from spectral template fitting (Section 3.1.2. of \citealt{DESI2025}).}.
+Furthermore, after visual inspection of very low redshift objects, we noticed a parameter space with a majority of likely stars; therefore, we discarded $\sim$ 400,000 objects with $\texttt{Z} < 0.01/\max(\texttt{SHAPE\_R}, 0.02)$.
 The final sample contains 13.7 million galaxies.